 - Street pole banners and unusable coroplast signage are recycled with a local plastics recycler post-race.

-- Over 35,000 downloads of the event’s mobile application, helping disseminate information digitally, rather than in print form, to participants and spectators.
+- Downloads of the event’s mobile application, helping disseminate information digitally, rather than in print form, to participants and spectators.